whatsmate/whatsmate.github.io/_posts/2016-11-14-build-interactive-telegram-chatbot-application-python.md

 Want to look at other innovative ideas?
 Check out the [interesting use cases](https://www.whatsmate.net/telegram-gateway-use-cases.html) page.

+### Disclaimer:

+1. We are not affiliated with Telegram in any way.
+We only provide a gateway for sending out and receiving Telegram messages.
+We cannot guaranttee the gateway is functional at all times.

 <br>
 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"